 Please note: You are viewing an archived Bucknell University news story.
 It is possible that information found on this page has become outdated or inaccurate, and links and images contained within are not guaranteed to function correctly.

-LEWISBURG, Pa. — Lynn Breyfogle, associate professor of mathematics and director of the Writing Program, talks about Common Core State Standards for mathematics, and writing.
+LEWISBURG, Pa. — Lynn Breyfogle, professor of mathematics and director of the Writing Program, talks about Common Core State Standards for mathematics, and writing.

 Q: You are the chair of a task force of the Association of Mathematics Teacher Educators working on issues related to the implementation of the Common Core State Standards.
 What are the standards and why are they important?

 A: The Common Core State Standards Initiative is a state-led effort to establish a shared set of educational standards in language arts and mathematics, spearheaded by the National Governors Association for Best Practices and the Council of Chief State School Officers.
 As of today, 46 states and territories have adopted them.

 The CCSS are not national standards, nor are they a national curriculum.
 According to the U.S. Constitution, education is a state right, and the Federal Government cannot directly impose educational policy.
 Certainly the Federal Government can impose its influence by creating programs like No Child Left Behind that tie Federal monies to education.
 However, even with No Child Left Behind, it was up to the individual states to create and determine their own measuring sticks.
 These measuring sticks are wildly different from state to state.